Amphetamine use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Mar 25, 2022.

 Drugs containing Amphetamine: Adderall, Adderall XR, Mydayis, Evekeo, Adzenys XR-ODT, Dyanavel XR, Adzenys ER, Evekeo ODT

 Amphetamine Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-In dosages prescribed for medical indications, some evidence indicates that amphetamine might not affect nursing infants adversely.
+In dosages prescribed for medical indications, some evidence indicates that amphetamine does not affect nursing infants adversely.
 The effect of amphetamine in milk on the neurological development of the infant has not been well studied.
-It is possible that large dosages of amphetamine might interfere with milk production, especially in women whose lactation is not well established.
+Large dosages of amphetamine might interfere with milk production, especially in women whose lactation is not well established.
 Breastfeeding is generally discouraged in mothers who are actively abusing amphetamines.[1-3] One expert recommends that amphetamine not be used therapeutically in nursing mothers.

 Maternal Levels.
 A nursing woman was taking racemic amphetamine 5 mg orally 4 times daily at 10 am, noon, 2 pm and 4 pm for narcolepsy.
 Trough milk levels of 55 and 68 mcg/L were found before the 10 am dose on days 10 and 42 postpartum, respectively.
 Milk levels were 118 and 138 mcg/L before the 2 pm doses on days 10 and 42, respectively.